Rules of Chess

 1. Moves

-Moving means that the player places one of his or her pieces on the board to an other field, according to certain rules.
+Moving means that the player places one of his or her pieces on the board to another field, according to certain rules.
 That field may be empty, or may be occupied by an opposite-coloured piece, which is then removed from the board – this is called capturing.
 The players cannot capture their own (same-coloured) pieces.

 1.1.
 Movement of the pieces